[Tolen Ren's memory]

 [Bridge]

-JANEWAY: Evasive pattern, Beta one four zero.
+JANEWAY: Evasive pattern, beta one four zero.
 Dual attack mode.

 CHAKOTAY: Evasive pattern confirmed.